g-schatten/class-management-in-java/README.md

 >0
 1.course a 2.course b 3.course c 4.back

-SAMPLE INPUT AND OUTPUT FOR STUDENT:
+SAMPLE INPUT AND OUTPUT FOR STUDENT-

 who are you?
 1.student 2.teacher